LackOfMorals/lackofmorals.github.io/_posts/2024-10-17-token-query-api-the-code.md

             }
           )
 ```

-In the header, we set Authorization to use the value from the property we received.
-Note the space used in 'Bearer ' - it must be there or things break.

-We taken advantage of JSON.stringify ( what a great name ) to ccorreclty onvert the Cypher statement to JSON.

 The data contract for responses can be found in the Query API documentation but how you actually deal will be shaped by how you asked Cypher to return it.